 - How do we check the authenticity of the payments made to the vendor?

-- What is the Fraud Risk associated in Procure to Pay cycle?
+- What is the Fraud Risk associated with Procure to Pay Cycle?

 These are the type of questions that are generally asked in Technical Interview Rounds.